A Special School and Area Resource Centre

 Our focus at Base is to meet the diverse learning, communication and sensory needs of our students.
-This is achieved through providing a variety of stimulating and focussed teaching and learning programmes which complement and incorporate the individual therapeutic programmes which our therapy team devise for each student.
+This is achieved through providing a variety of stimulating and focused teaching and learning programmes which complement and incorporate the individual therapeutic schedules our therapy team devise for each student.

 Two of our classes cater for students who have more complex learning and physical difficulties.
 In these higher needs classes our curriculum has an even more differentiated basis, with a multisensory-key competency based focus defining much of the curriculum offered to students.
 In these classes a much higher level of therapeutic and paraprofessional support is also apparent.